-- 1. A copy of an in-date Emergency Medicine raining completion certification.
+- 1. A copy of an in-date Emergency Medicine Training completion certification.
 Documentation can include any of the following: DOT/NHTSA approved 120 hour training course certificate, current National Registry of EMT or paramedic certification or current State EMT, or higher, licensure/certification card. - 2.
 A "Fitness to Work in a Pressurized Setting" medical certificate.
 The applicant does not have to be deemed fit to dive.
 Rather, they should be considered medically fit to pressure-up in a recompression chamber. - 3.
-After completion of the training course has been satisfactorily undertaken the DMT can apply to take the DMT certification examination.
-(Note: There is a \$125 application fee to take the IBUM exam-not included in the above course cost.)
+After completion of this training course has been satisfactorily undertaken the DMT can apply to take the DMT certification examination.
+(Note: There is a \$125 application fee to take the NBDHMT exam-not included in the above course cost.) - 4.
+Please see our website at www.prodivertc.com for additional information on this course.